-Regular School Day: Car line begins at 3:00 Early Dismissal Day: Car line begins at 12:30 than 2:15pm in order to give sufficient time for the message to be relayed to the child.
-In an emergency, we will always do what is reasonably possible, for a child to receive a message.
+Regular School Day: Car line begins at 3:00 Early Dismissal Day: Car line begins at 12:30

 Requesting students 5-10 minutes before dismissal is strongly discouraged.
 If students are picked up outside of car line, they must be signed out in the office.
 The parent must sign in as a guest and pick-up the child at their classroom.